pravngaur/Dev_101/README.md

+*To access the all the amazing learning resources, download the B2C Enablement Guide from [HERE](http://sfdc.co/b2cguide).*

 # Salesforce B2C Commerce Developer 101
 This repo serves as a reference point to all the developers who aspire to learn B2C Commerce Cloud -- understand the application development & exposure to all the essential platform features.
 Also, each branch in this repo ties back to the sessions in 'Developer Cert Prep' [Webinar Series](https://sfdc.co/devcertprepdetails)